alexellis/kubetrim/README.md

 kubetrim
 ====================================================

-Tidy up old Kubernetes clusters from kubeconfig.

-kubetrim tries to connect to each cluster in the current kubeconfig file, and removes any that are unreachable, or which error.
+Trim 📏 your KUBECONFIG automatically.

+kubetrim tidies up old and broken cluster and context entries from your kubeconfig file.

+It works like this:

+1) Loads the config specified by KUBECONFIG
+2) Tries to connect to each
+3) Writes a new file with only the ones that it could access

 Q&A: